-With respect to each issuance of WI Certificates of a series, Dechert LLP, special tax counsel to each series, will deliver an opinion generally to the effect that, for federal income tax purposes, the arrangements created under the Multifamily WI Trust Agreement will be classified as a grantor trust for United States federal income tax purposes under subpart E, part I of subchapter J of the Code.
+With respect to each issuance of WI Certificates of a series, Dechert LLP, special tax counsel to each series, will deliver its opinion generally to the effect that, for federal income tax purposes, the arrangement under which each class of WI Certificates is created and sold and the related Asset Pool is administered will be classified as a grantor trust for United States federal income tax purposes under subpart E, part I of subchapter J of the Code.
 Such opinion will be based on certain representations and assumptions, including the assumption that there will be full compliance with all terms of the related Multifamily WI Trust Agreement and other transaction documents, and that all representations or certifications set forth in such documents or provided to Dechert LLP are accurate and complete, and will be subject to customary limitations and conditions.